Planning to do the Kjerag hike and take one of the most incredible pics of your life? You’re on the right page.

 - Best time to hike Kjerag?

-∗The bus runs daily from June to August (in 2016 from June 11th to August 31th).
+∗The bus runs daily from June to the beginning of September (in 2018 from June 9th to September 2nd).

 - Where to stay in Stavanger?

 I stayed at Scandic Stavanger City, and if you’re looking for accommodation my recommendations are: